netobserv/network-observability-operator/config/manifests/bases/description-ocp.md

 Network observability is an OpenShift operator that deploys a monitoring pipeline to collect and enrich network flows that are produced by the Network observability eBPF agent.

 The operator provides dashboards, metrics, and keeps flows accessible in a queryable log store, Grafana Loki.
-When a FlowCollector is deployed, new dashboards are available in the Console.
+When a `FlowCollector` instance is created, new views are available in the Console.

 ## Dependencies